tyler-technologies-oss/codecomp-dropper/README.md

 Haunted Tiles is an application to pit student-developed ai against each other in a fun game.

+## Game Details

+The game looks like this:

+It is a 5 by 5 board of breaking tiles.
+With two teams (home & away) each with 3 players represented by cute monsters.
+Every turn the monsters move one tile or remain on their current tile by jumping.
+Every time that a tile is stepped on (jumping is a step) by a monster that tile breaks more.
+Every tile can sustain three steps.
+That is on the 3rd step the tile will break and any number of monsters on that step will fall to their death.
+Monsters can also fall to their death if they walk off the 5 x 5 board.
+The game is over when all three monsters on one team have fallen to their death.

+The objective to the game is to remain on the board longer than your opponent.

+You will code an AI that will send instructions to your team on how each monster should move.

 ## To Compete

 This section walks you through the necessary steps to compete in this coding competition.
 If you have any questions email us at hauntedtiles@tylertech.com